ayisrhmn/ayisrhmn/README.md

-# 👋 Hello, I'm Fariz
+# 👋 Hello!
+I'm Muhammad Fariz Rahman

 Highly motivated and skilled Software Engineer with a passion for building innovative applications.
 Specializing in JavaScript and diverse frameworks like React.js, Next.js, etc.